WaylonWalker/waylonwalker.com/pages/blog/setup-yamlls.md

 ## cmp config

 Make sure that you have nvim_lsp as a source in your cmp config.
+This is my config as of now, its likely to change in the future, set yours up how you like.  hrsh7th has a really good readme if you want help configuring cmp.

+> Again if you don't use cmp you can skip this step, cmp is for autocomplete.
+> You can use a different plugin for autocomplete, or not use a plugin at all
+> if that's your thing.

 ``` lua
 --  ~/.config/nvim/lua/waylonwalker/lsp-config.lua